garyfleming/apis-for-decades/apis.md

 ![fit ](images/echo.png)

 ---

+# Affordance is Documentation

+^ So I've talked a lot about affordance and controls because I think it underpins most of everything else.
+If the way we use something is also its documentation, that's a powerful idea.

+---

 # Part II: Change

-^ So I've talked a lot about affordance and controls because I think it underpins most of everything else.
-One of the other things people wanted was for things to be safe to change.
+^ One of the other things people wanted was for things to be safe to change.
 How do we do that?

 ---

+[.build-lists: true]

 # Ship of Theseus

+* Mereological theory of identity
+* Spatio-temporal continuity theory

 ![fit](images/ship.png)

+^ Story....
+Mereological suggests that it's a new ship.
+Sum of its part.
+Change the parts, Change the thing.
+Spatio-temporal continuity theory - "Object can maintain its identity as long as the change is gradual and the form or the shape of the object is preserved through the change of its components materials."

+---

+# It's a Versioning Problem

+^ The ship of Theseus is a versioning problem, or we can at least see it through that lens.
+When do your changes take you from V1 to V2?

 ---